Right, here it is, folks, from the Chicago Tribune.

 What's this got to do with what do you mean Woodward should know?

-Well, he's he's after Trump.
+Well, he's after Trump.

-Oh, you mean the paper assigning these 20 reporters to dig up the dirt on Trump.
+Oh, you mean the paper assigning these 20 reporters to dig up the dirt on Trump?

-Come on, they're not going to investigate.
+They're not going to investigate.

 Nobody dares to say that.